-470 The virtual staff gauge approach was developed as an intuitive approach to collect water level data, so that many citizen scientists would be able to contribute observations to the CrowdWater project.
+The virtual staff gauge approach was developed as an intuitive approach to collect water level data so that many citizen scientists would be able to contribute observations to the CrowdWater project.
 Such a simple approach is often recommended to citizen science project initiators (Aceves-Bueno et al., 2017).
 Many other citizen science projects, such as CrowdHydrology and iNaturalist, also deliberately chose to keep the data collection method easy so that citizen scientists do not require training prior to participation (Gaddis, 2018; Lowry et al., 2019).

 When starting a new CrowdWater location for water level class observations, the most difficult task is placing the staff gauge.
 This is also the first thing that most citizen scientists who use the CrowdWater app do.
-All-Recording follow-up observations in the app is are-much easier to record in the appthan placing the virtual staff gauge.
+Recording follow-up observations in the app is much easier than placing the virtual staff gauge.
 However, the staff gauge placement is an essential task, as all subsequent observations of water level classes are based on the reference picture.
-A well placed staff gauge makes the subsequent observations easier, more reliable and more informative.
+A well-placed staff gauge makes the subsequent observations easier, more reliable and more informative.
 This is not ideal, as the citizen scientist might not have fully understood the concept of the virtual staff gauge yet when making the first observation.
 Mistakes in the placement of the virtual staff gauge occur in about 10 % of the cases.

-In this study, most participants (70 %) were already good at placing a staff gauge, even before receiving any training.
+In this study, most participants (70%) were already good at placing a staff gauge, even before receiving any training.
 This indicates that the virtual staff gauge is indeed intuitive to use.
 Training is especially important for the participants who did not place the staff gauge well before the training, i.e., citizen scientists who do not intuitively understand how to place the staff gauge in the app.
 Starr et al. (2014) reached a similar conclusion in a study that compared different training methods for plant identification and also focused on the beginner group to see the training effects clearly.
-While the CrowdWater app is reasonably intuitive, the fact that we do sometimes receive submissions with mistakes (Seibert et al., 2019a) suggests that training could be beneficial.
-The mistakes made when using the app, closely resemble the mistakes made by participants in this study and included making the staff gauge too big, not placing the zero line on the water level, or choosing a picture with an angle that distorts the image and hampers further observations at this location.
-Playing the CrowdWater game can help to avoid these mistakes in a playful manner for some of the participants (63 % of the participants who performed poorly prior to training did well after training).
-Based on these findings, we suggest that new citizen scientists play the CrowdWater game before setting up a new observation location.
+While the CrowdWater app is reasonably intuitive, the fact that we do sometimes receive submissions with mistakes (Seibert et al.,